ht-sdks/events-sdk-flutter/packages/core/README.md

 ### Destination Plugins

-Segment is included as a `DestinationPlugin` out of the box.
-You can add as many other DestinationPlugins as you like, and upload events and data to them in addition to Segment.
+Hightouch is included as a `DestinationPlugin` out of the box.
+You can add as many other DestinationPlugins as you like, and upload events and data to them in addition to Hightouch.

-Or if you prefer, you can pass `autoAddSegmentDestination = false` in the options when setting up your client.
-This prevents the SegmentDestination plugin from being added automatically for you.
+Or if you prefer, you can pass `autoAddHightouchDestination = false` in the options when setting up your client.
+This prevents the HightouchDestination plugin from being added automatically for you.

 ### Adding Plugins